Submit an Article Guidelines updatedJanuary 2020

 Copyediting and Author Proofs

-All accepted manuscripts are professionally copyedited to adhere to the Publication Manual of the American Psychological Association, sixth edition (2010), and journal style.
+All accepted manuscripts are professionally copyedited to adhere to the Publication Manual of the American Psychological Association, 7th edition (2020), and journal style.
 The Journal reserves the right to delete extraneous or excess material, and change or add titles and headings.
 Proofs of the edited article are provided to the corresponding author for review and approval.
 Rewriting the manuscript or making frivolous changes at the proof stage is unacceptable.
 Authors are responsible for all statements made in their work, including changes made during copyediting and production that are approved by the corresponding author.

 Letters to the Editor